AP Interview: ICC prosecutor sees 'reset' under Biden

 Afghan authorities have asked the court to take over the probe.

-Bensouda met with Afghanistan Foreign Minister Haneef Atmar last month to discuss the case.
+Bensouda met with Afghan Foreign Minister Haneef Atmar last month to discuss the case.

+Atmar said after the meeting that “we are confident that with full cooperation with the Prosecutor, we can jointly advance the cause of justice for all of the victims of the long and devastating conflict.”

+Bensouda said Afghan authorities need to show the court that they are investigating the same alleged crimes identified by the ICC probe.